joghdr/hso_dy/docs/dependencies_info.md

 ## Installation guide for dependencies

-  If not already present, libraries i-iv can be installed from the terminal.
+  If not already present, libraries 1-4 can be installed from the terminal.
 In Ubuntu (or other debian system), run the commands:

   ```